ThibaultFillion/strengths/documentation/using_quantities_with_units.rst

 1) Presentation

-Strengths represents physical quantities with the *UnitValue* and *UnitArray* classes, associating respecitvely a numerical value or an array of numerical values to some physical units.
+Strengths represents physical quantities with the *UnitValue* and *UnitArray* classes, associating respectively a numerical value or an array of numerical values to some physical units.
 Units themselves are represented by the *Units* class.
-Here is an example of how a *UnitValue* obsects can be declared:
+Here is an example of how a *UnitValue* object can be declared:

 .. code:: python